Shakerff/CMPG-323-Overview-34425039/README.md

 * Release Branch - This branch will only be used for release-related tasks including QA, bug fixes, and documentation.
 I will merge with the master branch when the release is prepared, and then deploy from there.

 * Hotfix Branch - I will utilise hotfix branches to only patch production code.
 To swiftly resolve issues and test the patches without immediately affecting production code (until it's ready to merge), I will isolate problematic code from the master branch.

+# gitignore
+* In order to instruct Git which files and directories to ignore when I make a commit, I will create a.gitignore file in the root directory of each repository.
+I will also Commit the .gitignore file to each repository to make the ignore rules available to anyone that clone the repository.